Looking for ways to keep the kids entertained at weddings then take a look at these ideas for inspiration!

 On a similar theme: garden games are great fun too, you could hire or buy giant Jenga sets, connect four, noughts & crosses or chess sets!

 Or pop to the local supermarket & buy some skittles, hoops, skipping ropes, balls.
 The kids will just love anything like this & being outdoors!
 Weather permitting.

 Space hoppers are always a big hit with both kids & grown ups too!

-You could bring your own photo booth props along, pop them in a suitcase & let the kids dress up, maybe taking selfies with mum or dad's phone.
-Or you could supply little cameras so they could photograph each other dressed up, get the photos printed up after the wedding & use them for little thank you gifts.
+You could bring your own photo booth props along, pop them in a suitcase & let the kids dress up.
+Maybe taking selfies with mum or dad’s phone.
+Supply little cameras so they could photograph each other dressed up, get the photos printed up after the wedding & use them for little thank you gifts.
 Hiring photo booths for the evening is also a popular choice, people of all ages enjoy this & it breaks the ice between the families!

 Hiring someone to look after the kids or a makeshift creche

 A great idea, one of my couples had, is to hire local nursery nurse staff or teenage relatives/friends/childminders to look after the children.
 They brought crafts, paints, balls, hoops & played party games.
 It was like a bespoke birthday party for the kids, they loved it!
 Often the venue will allocate a separate room for this or a corner of the function room.
 A little tip here if younger children are using the paints, felts etc you might want to protect their clothes.
 Check with the helpers that the stuff they are playing with washes out or they might supply aprons.

 A Fun Uncle or Aunt